 Python OOP: Classes, Inheritance, and Design Patterns

 Object-oriented programming in Python is flexible by design.
+The official Python documentation describes classes as providing "a means of bundling data and functionality together" — but that single sentence understates how much flexibility Python gives you in deciding what to bundle, when, and how (source: docs.python.org/3/tutorial/classes.html).
 You can write simple classes that group data with behavior, or build complex hierarchies with descriptors, metaclasses, and protocol-based design.
 The key is knowing which tools to reach for and when composition beats inheritance.

-This path covers OOP from the ground up: defining classes, understanding __init__ and self, choosing between class methods and static methods, designing with composition vs inheritance, and using descriptors for attribute control.
+This path covers OOP from the ground up: defining classes, understanding __init__ and self, choosing between class methods and static methods, designing with composition vs. inheritance, and using descriptors for attribute control.
+It also covers the distinction between data descriptors and non-data descriptors — a detail that controls attribute lookup priority in CPython and that shapes how property, classmethod, and staticmethod behave internally (source: docs.python.org/3/howto/descriptor.html).

 Understand the class keyword, __init__, self, instance attributes, and methods -- the building blocks of object-oriented Python.